idmillington/gnoam/README.md

   it through the given filter.
 This can change the output.
 Parameters depend on the filter, and if a filter has no parameters, then the parentheses after the filter name are optional.

+The `set-after`, `as` and `filter` clauses are order-dependent.
+Filters can be applied before or after the replacement content is saved.
+All `where` clauses are reverted after these clauses are processed, in the reverse order that they were set.

+The order of `set` and `where` clauses are honored.

 Data
 ---